Code-Institute-Submissions/Horse-Hangman/README.md

 - In my initial testing the Hangman picture was building backwards, I fixed this by updating the code with a wrong_guess counter
 - In initial testing the user could run through the game to the end without input by hitting the Return key, I fixed this by updating the else statment in the run game method to catch and invalidate this action.
 - In initial testing the user could enter multiple letters without any feedback/ error, I fixed this by updating the else statment in the run game method to catch and invalidate this action.
-- In the play again function it initially asked for Y/N howwever selecting any key other than Y will exit the game.
+- In the play again function it asks for Y/N, however initially if the user selected any key or hit enter the terminal would either go blank or the end message would appear.
+I fixed this by updating the else statment to clear the terminal and load the game.

 ### Content